 To make the most of this experience, here are some tips that are always good to know.

-1. Buy tickets online and in advance to skip the line.
+1. Buy tickets online and in advance to skip the queue

-Many travelers dream of going to Granada to see its legendary Alhambra, the emblem of the city and its main tourist attraction, whose beauty has inspired people from all over the world for generations.
+Many travelers dream of going to Granada to see its legendary Alhambra, the city's emblem and main tourist attraction, whose beauty has inspired people from all over the world for generations.

-It is, therefore, a very popular monument in Spain and abroad, so to ensure access to the Nasrid fortress on the date and time you want, I advise you to book your tickets to the Alhambra as far in advance as possible, as soon as you book your flight or your hotel.
+It is, therefore, a very popular monument inside and outside Spain so to ensure access to the Nasrid fortress on the date and time you want, I advise you to book your tickets to the Alhambra as far in advance as possible, as soon as you book your flight or your hotel.

 In my opinion, the best option is to buy online a ticket to the Alhambra without queues with which you will enjoy direct access to the monument and you will have the attention of a professional guide who will accompany you throughout the visit to show you all the secrets of this ancient palatine city.

-Although you can explore the Alhambra on your own, if it is the first time you visit this monument and you are not familiar with its history or the different spaces that make it up, my advice is to book a guided tour of the Alhambra: to discover all its amazing corners and curiosities with an expert guide.
+Although you can visit the Alhambra on your own, if it is the first time you visit this monument and you are not familiar with its history and the different spaces that make it up, my advice is to book a guided tour of the Alhambra to discover all its amazing corners and curiosities with an expert guide.

-If you explore it on your own there is no doubt that you will see a beautiful monument but the experience may not be enough as you will miss the context and the global vision of the Alhambra provided by a guide.
+If you explore it on your own you will undoubtedly see a beautiful monument but the experience may not be enough as you will miss the context and the global vision of the Alhambra provided by a guide.

-3. Get to know the most mysterious side of the Alhambra with a night visit.
+3. Get to know the most mysterious side of the Alhambra with a night tour

 If the beauty of this ancient palatine city is striking in daylight, at night it shines with a special charm, contemplating it in the moonlight and in the stillness of the night is a magical and intimate experience that you must live!

-In addition, thanks to the delicate illumination of the monumental complex you will be able to better appreciate certain decorative elements of its architecture and get to know the most enigmatic side of the Alhambra.
+In addition, thanks to the delicate illumination of the monumental complex you can better appreciate certain decorative elements of its architecture and get to know the most enigmatic side of the Alhambra.

 Night visits are also a good option for those travelers who prefer to avoid the crowds that occur in the fortress at certain times in the morning.
-If you are one of these people, don't hesitate to join one of them because you will have a great time and see the Alhambra from a unique perspective.
+If you are one of these people, do not hesitate to join one of them because you will have a great time and you will see the Alhambra from a unique perspective.

-If you want to know more about this kind of activities, I recommend you to read my article Night tours to the Alhambra: where I tell you all about these fascinating tours.
+If you want to know more about this kind of activities, I recommend you to read my article Night Visits to the Alhambra where I tell you all about these fascinating tours.

-4. Eating well near the Alhambra is possible.
+4. Eating well close to the Alhambra is possible

-With permission of its mythical Alhambra, if Granada is known for something it is for its rich gastronomy.
-There is no doubt that one of the best memories you can take away from your trip is trying the delicious local food whose flavors are the result of the mixture of different cultures that have inhabited this land.
+With permission of its mythical Alhambra, if Granada is known for something is for its rich gastronomy.
+There is no doubt that one of the best memories you can take away from your trip is to taste the delicious local food whose flavors are the result of the mixture of different cultures that have inhabited this land.

-So that at the end of your visit to the Alhambra you don't have to live an odyssey trying to find a free table on an empty stomach in such a touristy area as its surroundings, my advice is to be proactive and seek a good place in advance.
+So that at the end of your visit to the Alhambra you don't have to live an odyssey trying to find a free table on an empty stomach in such a touristy area as its surroundings, my advice is to be proactive and look for a good place in advance.

 Normally, when planning a trip we usually pay more attention to the search for transportation or accommodation than to the restaurants where to eat during the stay and by forgetting this small detail we run the risk of ending up in a tourist trap when hunger pangs.
-Especially if we travel as a family and with small children.
+Especially if we are traveling with family and small children.

-If you go with children, plan your visit beforehand.
+5. If you are going with children, plan your visit beforehand

 Traveling to Granada as a family is a fantastic plan but like all visits with children it has its trick and requires a bit of organization so that everything goes perfectly.
 Even more so when it is an extensive visit of several hours as is the Alhambra.

-That is why I recommend planning a little bit the visit to the monument if the children accompany you.
-Take note of these little tips that will help you to make the family experience great:
+That is why I recommend you to plan a little bit the visit to the monument if the children accompany you.
+Take note of these little tips that will help you to have a great family experience:

 Get your tickets online and in advance to avoid the kids getting tired waiting in long lines at the ticket office.